 - 1. A completed application, with a \$25 non-refundable application fee.
 Application fees are considered one-time fees; application fees are waived for those who apply online and at the discretion of the Director of Enrollment Services. - 2.
 Completed applications and resulting assessment records are valid for 15 months; if students have not started a program within 15 months, a new application for reassessment under the new University Catalog will be required.
 Undergraduate and graduate application fees are considered one-time fees; application fees are waived for those who apply online. - 3.
-Official transcripts from all previous college-level work and/or official high school transcript or GED credential.
-Failure to provide a complete record of all academic work may result in students not being accepted into the University or if already enrolled, being administratively withdrawn from the University. - 4.
-An official high school transcript with graduation date or official GED credential must be provided by applicants with 24 or fewer semester credits from previous college-level work or with military-only credits. - 5.
+An official high school transcript with graduation date or official high school equivalency credential must be provided by applicants with 24 or fewer semester credits from previous college-level work or with military-only credits. - 4.
+Official transcripts from all Regionally or Nationally accredited college-level work and/or official high school transcript or high school equivalency diploma credential.
+Failure to provide a complete record of all college-level academic work may result in students not being accepted into the University or if already enrolled, being administratively withdrawn from the University. - 5.
 A copy of current United States RN licensure must be provided by Nursing applicants.